ikostan/pico/lessons/lesson_1/README.md

 **Note:** keep the simulator tab visible while running the command, otherwise the simulator will pause and the command will timeout.

-For more detailed informations see [source here](https://github.com/wokwi/wokwi-vscode-micropython/tree/main).
+For more detailed information see [source here](https://github.com/wokwi/wokwi-vscode-micropython/tree/main).

 ### Source material